How to Compare and Evaluate Credit Card Offers

 Ah, the allure of a credit card offer.
-We all can relate to how receiving a pre-approved credit card offer is ever-so-tempting.
+We can all relate to the temptation of receiving a pre-approved credit card offer.
 But instead of signing up right away, you might want to hit the “pause” button.
 While adding a credit card to your mix and using it responsibly can boost your credit, you’ll want to make sure it’s the right one for you.

 Here are a handful of pointers on how to evaluate credit card offers: